Lower Body Lift

 A circumferential incision around the body removes an apron of excess skin and fat and repositions and tightens tissues.

 A complete lower body lift treats the buttocks, abdomen, waist, hips and thighs in one procedure.

 What are lower body lifts (buttock lift, belt lipectomy)?

-These procedures remove excess loose and sagging skin and correct irregular contours of the body.
+These procedures target excess loose and sagging skin and correct irregular contours of the body.
 They can improve a dimpled, irregular skin surface.

-Body lifts are not intended only for the removal of excess fat since they remove skin in addition to the underlying fat.
-Liposuction alone can remove excess fat deposits, leaving skin behind, where skin has good elasticity and is able to naturally conform to new body contours.
+Body lifts are not intended only for the removal of excess fat since they target skin in addition to the underlying fat.
+Liposuction alone can greatly minimize excess fat deposits, leaving skin behind, where skin has good elasticity and is able to naturally conform to new body contours (*).

 Body lifting procedures may be appropriate for individuals who are of stable weight that is reasonably proportionate to their height and body frame.
 Since pregnancy may diminish results, childbearing women, ideally, should be through with childbearing.
 Body lift procedures may be performed on adults of any age who have realistic goals in mind for improvement of their body contour.